eladpotok/teamsGenerator/README.md

 `IPlayerReader` receives the `path` string as parameter and returns collection of `IPlayer` with the relevant data (according to the implementation).

 In case your algorithm engine works with local files, you should create a file with the name `players` with any extension you desire.
 The file path is provided to your `IPlayersReader` implementor and reading the players as you wish.

+## Add a CLI command
+Under CLI folder you can find all of the commands and the printer classes.
+Creation of a new command for CLI requires these steps:

+1. Create an implementation of `IPrinterOptionCallback`.
+2. Fill the `Description` and `DoCommand`.
+3. Add your command to the `optionsCallback` dictionary in `Program.cs` file.